ashtontheanalyst/DVD-Screen/README.txt

 This project is meant to emulate the DVD waiting screen.
-The DVD logo would bounce off the walls and everyone would wait for it to hit the corner.
+The DVD logo will bounce off the wall and everyone then waits for it to hit a corner.

 Trying to follow this github:
 https://github.com/abhayMore/Bouncing-DVD-Logo/blob/master/main.cpp